bug-catcher/sensorsync/README.md

 **Know whether your sensors agree before your policy pays the price.**

-Robot-learning datasets rarely arrive on one clean clock.
-Cameras run at one rate, robot state at another, packets show up late, and a device reconnect can quietly reset its timebase.
+Often, robot-learning sensor streams or datasets need to be sychronized.
+Cameras run at one rate, robot state at another, packets arrive late, and a device reconnect can silently reset its time offset.
 When you are trying to finish an experiment, the last thing you need is to discover after training that the observations were paired differently on the robot than they were in the dataset.